reddy-s/kafka-avro-consumer/README.md

 # Kafka Avro Message Consumer

 This application is used to read messages from Kafka which was produced by a producer registering the schema in a [schema registry]().
-The messages read can be evolved gracefully uing the schema registry and in this case used `BACKWARD` compatibility
+The messages read can be evolved gracefully uing the schema registry and in this case used `BACKWARD` compatibility.
+Also, this application can be used as an example for a stateless stream processing job which would involve processing one event at a time or filtering though a stream of events.

 This application follows a [12-Factor App]() methodology.